Equitable vertex arboricity conjecture holds for graphs with low degeneracy: The proof of Theorem

 (a) each color class induces a forest,

-(b) each color appears on at most $t$ vertices among $\{w_1,w_2,\cdots,w_r,v_1,v_2,\cdots,v_{\mu},v_{\mu+1},\cdots,v_{i}\}$,
+(b) each color appears on at most $t$ vertices among $V''\cup \{v_{\mu+1},\ldots,v_{i}\}$,

-(c) no vertex among $\{w_1,w_2,\cdots,w_r,v_1,v_2\cdots,v_{\mu}\}$ is recolored.
+(c) no vertex among $V''$ is recolored.

-If we success, then turn to the next step unless we have completed the last step, in which case the algorithm returns TRUE, and if we fail to do such a task, the algorithm returns FALSE and ends.
+If we succeed in a step, then turn to the next step unless all vertices of $G^\star$ have been colored, in which case the algorithm returns TRUE, and if we fail to do such a task, the algorithm returns FALSE and ends.

-In the following, we prove that the above algorithm will return TRUE.
-Therefore, every vertex of $G^\star$ has been colored, and by (a) and (b), the resulting coloring is an equitable tree-$k$-coloring so that each color class contains exactly $t$ vertices.
-Note that $|G^\star|=kt$.
-Since the vertices of the $K_r$ component of $G^\star$ has initially colored with distinct colors and those colors would not be changed during the whole algorithm by (c), restricting the coloring of $G^\star$ to $G$ results in an equitable tree-$k$-coloring of $G$, and we win.
+In the following, we prove that the algorithm will always return TRUE.
+Therefore, every vertex of $G^\star$ will be colored, and by (a) and (b), the resulting coloring is an equitable tree-$k$-coloring so that each color class contains exactly $t$ vertices, since $|V(G^\star)|=kt$.
+Furthermore, as the vertices of the $K_r$-component of $G^\star$ have been initially colored with distinct colors and those colors would not be changed during the execution of the algorithm by (c), restricting the coloring of $G^\star$ to $G$ results in an equitable tree-$k$-coloring of $G$, and we win.

-Suppose, to the contrary, that this algorithm returns FALSE at the $i$-th step with $\mu+1\leq i\leq n$, that is, $v_i$ cannot be colored (even possibly with some previous colored vertices recolored) so that (a), (b) and (c) hold.
-By $G_{i-1}$, we denote the graph induced by $\{w_1,w_2,\cdots,w_r,v_1,v_2,\cdots,v_{\mu},v_{\mu+1},\cdots,v_{i-1}\}$.
-In the following, we search for contradictions by dividing the arguments into two cases.
+Suppose for contradiction that the algorithm returns FALSE at the $i$-th step with $\mu+1\leq i\leq n$.
+This means that $v_i$ cannot be colored (even possibly with some earlier colored vertices recolored) so that (a), (b) and (c) hold.
+The graph induced by $V''\cup \{v_{\mu+1},\ldots,v_{i-1}\}$ is denoted by $G_{i-1}$.
+In the following, we find contradictions by dividing the arguments into two major cases.

-\textbf{Case 1. $\mu+1\leq i<\frac{3}{5}n$.}
+\textbf{Case 1. $\mu+1\leq i\leq 0.5n$.}